Michigan Parenting Time and Visitation Laws

 Michigan Parenting Time and Visitation Laws: The Basics

-Michigan Compiled Laws Section 722.27a, et seq. (part of the Child Custody Act of 1970) |
+Michigan Compiled Laws Section 722.27a, et seq.
+(Child Custody Act of 1970) |

 Michigan Parenting Time: Model Guidelines |

-For the following holidays, the father has parenting time in even numbered years and the mother has parenting time in odd numbered years:
+For the following holidays, the father has parenting time in even-numbered years and the mother has parenting time in odd-numbered years:

 Spring, Summer, and Winter Break

 Mother's Day and Father's Day - Child shall be with the mother for the entire weekend of Mother's Day and with the father for the entire weekend of Father's Day, from 6:00 p.m.
 Friday until 6:00 p.m.
-Sunday.
-Telephone Contact - Whenin the care of one parent, a child shall have the right to contact the other parent by telephone or internet (frequency of calls established on case-by-case basis, but at least once a week for school-age children); if child is residing at a different than usual location, the other parent shall be informed of the address and an alternate telephone number (if applicable).
-Other Parenting Time Options - Other options may include the child's birthday and the option for one of the parents to be the first choice as a child care provider when needed.
-Note: Although these guidelines specifically indicate "father" and "mother," same-sex parents also have parenting time rights under Michigan's equitable parent doctrine (but cases may vary depending on the circumstances). |
+Sunday Telephone Contact - When in the care of one parent, a child shall have the right to contact the other parent by telephone or internet.
+The frequency of calls is established on a case-by-case basis, but at least once a week for school-age children.
+If the child is residing at a different location than usual, the other parent shall be informed of the address and an alternate telephone number.
+Other Parenting Time Options - Other options may include the child's birthday and the option for one of the parents to be the first choice as a child care provider when needed Note: Although these guidelines specifically indicate "father" and "mother," same-sex parents also have parenting time rights under Michigan's equitable parent doctrine.
+Cases may vary depending on the circumstances. |

 Common Terms and Conditions of Parenting Time |